Ban Non Wat: Neolithic

+Sing C. Chew, summarising Higham's reports, places the first Neolithic settlement in the mid-seventeenth century BC.
+Stone for the adzes found there does not occur nearby, which he takes as evidence of exchange, and spindle whorls show that cloth was made on the site.
+Fish and shellfish from the Mun supplemented the rice and the domestic pigs.
+Chew gives the late Neolithic as ending about 1280 BC, the Bronze Age as running from then to about 400 BC, and the Iron Age from 400 BC to about AD 300.

 The Neolithic phase at Ban Non Wat has evidence of human occupation but no evidence of metallurgy.
 The Neolithic period is divided into an early and late phase.
 The earliest burials are a series of flexed burials thought to represent hunter-gatherers.
 These were partially contemporary with the initial Neolithic settlement by rice farmers who also raised pigs, hunted a wide range of animals, fished and collected shellfish.
 This was followed by a late Neolithic.
 Late Neolithic burials were often accompanied with ceramic vessels that are simply decorated with minimal grave goods.
 In addition to ceramic vessels, stone adzes, shells, and animal remains have been found in Neolithic burials at Ban Non Wat.

 In 2022 the domestication of chicken was reassessed by researchers at the University of Exeter, the University of Oxford and Cardiff University.
 Chicken remains found in more than 600 sites in 89 countries were examined during the research project.
 The remains of 23 of what were thought to be the earliest chickens found in western Eurasia and north-west Africa were subjected to radiocarbon dating.
 Dr Julia Best, from Cardiff University, said, “This is the first time that radiocarbon dating has been used on this scale to determine the significance of chickens in early societies.
 Our results demonstrate the need to directly date proposed early specimens, as this allows us the clearest picture yet of our early interactions with chickens.”
 The oldest bones of a known domestic chicken were from Ban Non Wat, dating to between 1650BC and 1250BC.